hk-dev13/doc-envoyou/docs/guides/sdks-libraries.md

 - **Community Forum**: Get help from other developers
 - **Status Page**: Check SDK and API status

-SDKs provide a convenient, reliable way to integrate with the EnvoyOU API.
+SDKs provide a convenient, reliable way to integrate with the Envoyou API.
 Choose the SDK that best fits your technology stack and development workflow.